aa29zzjj/Project-2-Client-Server/README.md

 stop!
 Client side quitting.

-If the client is restarted we have:
+If the client is restarted (note that the server is still running) we have:
 The client is running.
 1
 The server returned 11.